 Many people don’t consider diabetes when they think about risk.
 But the number of people with diabetes is rising, and half of them do not know they have it, leading to serious and life-threatening complications.

-Since the majority of people with diabetes today live in urban areas, we are heading from city to city to ask people what they think is the biggest risk.
+The majority of people living with diabetes today live in urban areas, so we have been to cities all over the world to ask people what they think is the biggest risk.

-Cities are attracting more people, but many urban habits, such as poor diet and inactivity, put you at a greater risk of developing type 2 diabetes.
-Find out more about what causes diabetes.
+Modern lifestyles, such as poor diet and inactivity, put you at a greater risk of developing type 2 diabetes.
+Know your risk factors and manage your risk.

 The day was first introduced in 1991 to raise awareness about diabetes: its causes, its prevention and the devastating effects it has on human lives and healthcare systems worldwide.